maranomynet/is-kennitala/README.md

 Controls how much to clean up the input string before parsing it.

-- Default is [`"careful"`](#cleankennitalacareful) mode, which performs only minimal cleaning on the incoming string ...trimming it and then removing a space and/or dash right before the last four of the ten digits.
+- [`"careful"`](#cleankennitalacareful) mode (default) performs only minimal cleaning on the incoming string ...trims it and then removes space (and/or dash) right before the last four digits.
-- [`"aggressive"`](#cleankennitalaaggressive) mode strips away ALL spaces and dashes, and throws away any leading/trailing gunk.
+- [`"aggressive"`](#cleankennitalaaggressive) mode strips away ALL spaces and dashes, and throws away any leading/trailing non-digit gunk.
-- `false`/`"none"` instructs the parser to perform no cleanup whatsoever, not even trimming.
+- `false`/`"none"` does no cleanup whatsoever, not even trimming.

 **`strictDate`**`?: boolean`